 By failing to give students from all backgrounds the opportunity to succeed in STEM, we as a society are contributing to these ever-widening income gaps.

-To give every student the means to succeed in STEM, we need to think about ways to supplement their learning and provide the “just-in-time supports” that will allow them to access grade-level material.
+To give every student the means to succeed in STEM, we need to think about ways school districts can supplement their learning and provide the “just-in-time supports” that will allow them to access grade-level material.

 According to Nova Southeastern University, “Supplemental materials can provide instructors a way to fill in perceived gaps within the prescribed instructional materials and can offer instructors additional approaches to motivate students.
 Complementary supplemental learning materials can also aid instructors with meeting the diverse needs of all learners.“

-By supplementing traditional classroom learning with extra one-on-one support, driven by technology, we hope to level the playing field in STEM and allow a more diverse range of students to start thriving in these subjects and career paths.
+By supplementing traditional classroom learning with extra one-on-one support, driven by intuitive and accessible technology, we hope to level the playing field in STEM and allow a more diverse range of students to start thriving in these subjects and career paths.